VariantSync/Vatras/README.md

 >
 > Results Reproduced: We formalized **all** definitions, theorems, and proofs from our paper in this Agda library.
 > Our "Notes on Mechanized Proofs" gives detailed information on our paper-to-artifact correspondence including a table that documents where and how every definition, theorem, or proof is formalized in Agda.
-> Moreover, our demo replays the round-trip running example of translating a variational sandwich to the various languages (Section 3) using our compilers (Section 5).
+> Moreover, our demo replays the round-trip running example of translating a configurable sandwich to the various languages (Section 3) using our compilers (Section 5).

 This is the supplementary Agda library for our paper _On the Expressive Power of Languages for Static Variability_ conditionally accepted at Object-Oriented Programming, Systems, Languages & Applications 2024 (OOPSLA 2024).